Nissan GT-R: 2010 facelift

 In 2010, for the 2011 model year, the GT-R received its first facelift.
 The car was revised and re-codenamed as "DBA–R35", replacing the original "CBA–R35".
 The revised version featured the same engine with altered mapping, changed valve timing, larger inlets and a modified exhaust system which boosts rated power to 390 kW at 6,400 rpm and 607 Nm of torque from 3,200 to 6,000 rpm.
 The chassis was stiffened by a more rigid front strut bar made out of carbon composite.
 Larger front brake rotors, lighter and stiffer wheels, and revised Dunlop tyres reduced unsprung weight by 12 kg.
 The suspensions contained stiffer springs, dampers and anti-roll bars and revised geometry to improve grip, new dampers provided more constant damping force.
 Cosmetic changes reduced its drag coefficient to and increased overall downforce by 10 percent.
 Achieved by a revised front bumper with integrated LEDs, improving radiator cooling and front brakes cooling while reducing drag.
 The revised rear diffuser improved downforce and additional rear cooling ducts were placed for further brake cooling.
 The interior improved quality and comfort.
 Offered with a new HDD CarWings navigation system, with enhanced entertainment features and a USB port with iPod connectivity.
-Engine noise and road noise were reduced, and the overall performance of the car was improved due to these upgrades.
+Engine noise and road noise were reduced, and the overall performance of the car was improved.
 Overall weight of the car was decreased by 5 kg.
 The car went on sale in mid-November 2010 in Japan and February 2011 in Europe, North America, and in other regions.